 Are you an aspiring poet ready to learn how to progress your poetry career?
-If so, apply by 20th of July EXTENDED DEADLINE: 27th July, 6pm for Writers’ Place Poets, our unique poetry development programme.
+Find out more about Writers’ Place Poets, our unique poetry development programme.

 In 2020 The Writers’ Place Poets is facilitated by poet, Sea Sharp.

 This development programme is aimed at poets living or working in southeast England.
 Based in Brighton, over the course of six monthly sessions, you’ll learn about the craft and business of poetry as you are guided to take the next steps in your poetry career, supporting you to build a collection and develop your work for page and/or stage.
 There will be opportunities to share your work and receive feedback and you will also be encouraged to share skills and offer mutual support within the group.